 Purpose Statement

-This constructive design research project defines and implements an Elderly Care Smarthome Operating System (ECSOS).
-The ECSOS aims to provide central core services for bringing world-class assisting living care into a resident’s home, such as identity management, patient action tracking, consistent Cyber-Physical control plane, and privacy functions.
+This constructive research demonstrates a simulation procedure for collecting human data in private and sensitive contexts.
+It aims to show this capability by combining various artifacts under the real-world scenario of elderly and special needs care.
+These existing artifacts include resources spanning MoCap databases, physics simulators, and AI/ML CV algorithms.
 While this specific project examines elderly care, the implications are generalizable to other scenarios.
 Those scenarios encompass childcare (e.g., babysitting), school safety systems, and virtual office secretary situations, to name a few.
+Beyond privacy, the approach applies to high-risk health and safety research.
+For example, it would be challenging to set numerous apartments ablaze to assess an evacuation procedure.
+However, actors can perform animation sequences within virtual environments and enable researchers to observe those behaviors.

 Building these capabilities and verifying them at scale is challenging.
 First, the research must find patients willing to share continuous in-home video streams.
 In addition to the privacy concerns, it would be difficult for others to reproduce the findings.
 Third, validating the solution against numerous home layouts requires significant effort.
 Lastly, purchasing and configuring hardware components is prohibitively expensive in terms of time and money (Elloumi et al., 2020; Das et al., 2019).
 This project mitigates these issues through a virtual world simulation process.